March 24, 2020

 - U.S. Small Business Administration Small Business Disaster Assistance

 - Unicef USA COVID-19 Relief

-Community Foundations throughout the country have responded by creating COVID-19 Funds and processes to address urgent needs of the nonprofits and people they serve in their geographic areas.
-For additional information about local community foundations creating emergency funds and deploying efforts locally visit https://www.commfoundations.com.
+Community Foundations and other organizations throughout the country have responded by creating funds and processes to address urgent needs of nonprofits and those they serve in their geographic areas.
+For additional information about local community foundations creating emergency funds and deploying efforts locally visit www.commfoundations.com.
 An additional map-based resource for locating COVID-19 funds in your area, provided by Giving Compass and The National Center for Family Philanthropy, can be found here.

 National organizations providing information and coordinated efforts on funding opportunities and support to nonprofits

 Candid’s website provides new information and resources regarding recent grants made for COVID-19, viewable by location and specific issue area.
 They also offer insights and observations on the philanthropic communities’ response to the pandemic.

 COF’s website is offering internal and external resources.
 Internal resources are related to business continuity or sample communications with staff.
 External resources are related to how your foundation might shift grant-making and create response funds, and they include resources from the government, peer networks, and other experts.